Housing, homelessness and rough sleeping strategy

 For more information please contact email@example.com

-The city council's current approach to housing and homelessness may be found in the Housing and Homelessness Strategy 2015-20.
+The city council's current approach to housing and homelessness may be found in the Homelessness Strategy 2020-2025.